Extracting JSON (No LLM)

 1. Faster & Cheaper: No API calls or GPU overhead.

 2. Lower Carbon Footprint: LLM inference can be energy-intensive.
-A well-defined schema is practically carbon-free.
+Pattern-based extraction is practically carbon-free.

-3. Precise & Repeatable: CSS/XPath selectors do exactly what you specify.
+3. Precise & Repeatable: CSS/XPath selectors and regex patterns do exactly what you specify.
 LLM outputs can vary or hallucinate.

-4. Scales Readily: For thousands of pages, schema-based extraction runs quickly and in parallel.
+4. Scales Readily: For thousands of pages, pattern-based extraction runs quickly and in parallel.

 Below, we'll explore how to craft these schemas and use them with JsonCssExtractionStrategy (or JsonXPathExtractionStrategy if you prefer XPath).
 We'll also highlight advanced features like nested fields and base element attributes.